 1. KLEFCU employees will NEVER call, email, or send you a text message asking for any of your electronic banking credentials.
 KLEFCU may inquire about your electronic banking credentials if you initiate contact and express online banking problems.

-2. Fraud Watch detection may contact you on behalf of KLEFCU to verify unusual debit card transactions.
-Fraud Watch will NEVER ask you for any of your electronic banking credentials.
-Fraud Watch will:
+2. Card Services with Fiserv may contact you on behalf of KLEFCU to verify unusual debit card transactions.
+They will NEVER ask you for any of your electronic banking credentials.
+They will:

-- Introduce themselves to you as Fraud Watch and that they are calling on behalf of Knoxville Law Enforcement Federal Credit Union.
+- Introduce themselves to you and that they are calling on behalf of Knoxville Law Enforcement Federal Credit Union.

-- Fraud Watch will verify the last four digits of the card number they are contacting you about.
-Do not give anyone claiming to be Fraud Watch your full card number, expiration date, three digit security number (located on the back of your card), or your full social security number.
+- Verify the last four digits of the card number they are contacting you about.
+Do not give anyone claiming to be them your full card number, expiration date, three digit security number (located on the back of your card), or your full social security number.

-- Fraud Watch will ask you to verify the transaction(s) in question.
+- Ask you to verify the transaction(s) in question.

-- Fraud Watch may ask you for information about your address or last four of your social security number.
+- Ask you for information about your address or last four of your social security number.

 Protections under Regulation E

 Regulation E, better known as the Electronic Fund Transfer Act (EFTA), outlines the rights, liabilites, and responsibilities of consumers that use electronic services covered under the EFTA and financial institutions that offer services covered under the EFTA.